Guidelines on using HR data

 Guidelines and principles on using HR data, and security access request forms.

-Data residing in the HR systems (Oracle HRMS, Salary Forecasting and Management Information) is classed as personal data and as such comes under the Data Protection Act (1998).
+Data residing in the HR systems (People and Money, HR Sharepoint, Management Information) is classed as personal data and as such comes under the Data Protection Act (1998).
 These guidelines have been developed with the principles from this Act in mind.

 The general principle to be observed at all times is that information about staff is confidential to the University and to the individual member of staff.
 Information should not therefore be disclosed by any member of staff except for good, duly considered reasons.